raynguyen/FriendsWhoLift1/README.md

 # FriendsWhoLift1
 Simple Android app to track weightlifting and running progress.
-Future refactorting to work with any sport and allow certain users to add  parameters to track.
+Future refactoring to work with any sport and allow certain users to add  parameters to track.

 ## Concept and Inspiration
 The inspiration for this app came from my need to create my own project to learn and familiarize myself with then android development environment.